zenna/canyoupleaseappreciatethis/_posts/2020-03-17-dont-read-first.md

 layout: post
 ---

 I'm writing about things I'd rather not tell you.
-So you're actually encouraged to stop reading now, and appreciate your own mind for the remaining time.
+So you're actually encouraged to stop reading now, and appreciate your own mind and body for the remaining time.